Tested by NexraGear Tech Team | Last Updated: May 2026

 | Fit feel | Snugger at same numeric size | Slightly looser due to recessed sensors |

-Reddit Consensus (r/ouraring): “Sized 9 in Gen 3, sized 9 in Gen 4.
-Gen 4 feels half a size bigger due to the flatter interior.
-If you’re between sizes, size DOWN for Gen 4, UP for Gen 3.”
+User Consensus: Users who sized 9 in Gen 3 often report that Gen 4 size 9 feels half a size bigger due to the flatter interior.
+If you’re between sizes, size DOWN for Gen 4, UP for Gen 3.

 Pro Tip: Wear your sizing kit for 48+ hours before deciding.
 Finger size fluctuates: